Awesome: Star Trek: The Original Series

 - It's more than that; before Kirk gets enrolled in all this, Spock was deep in Vulcan 'blood fever', which T'Pau herself said 'he will not speak again until this is over.'
 Despite this, he manages it nonetheless, and the determination is only enhanced by the faint-yet-audible disbelief in T'Pau's "Thee speaks?"

-- Likewise, there are his parting words to T'Pring and Stonn, after 'praising' her for the coldly logical way that she manipulated events to her favor.
+- Likewise, after 'praising' T'Pring for the coldly logical way that she manipulated events to her favor, there are his parting words to T'Pring and Stonn.

-- In "Amok Time," McCoy pulls a last-minute save out of nowhere to keep Spock from killing Kirk, and bluffs the hell out of everyone there, including Kirk, in order to pull it off.
+- McCoy pulls off a last-minute Indy Ploy out of nowhere to keep Spock from killing Kirk, and bluffs the hell out of everyone there, including Kirk and T'Pau, in order to pull it off.
 And gets in a dig at Spock at the end for good measure.
 Beautiful.

 - In "The Changeling", Kirk uses a Logic Bomb on the "perfect" Nomad probe, revealing that it is actually faulty and thus, by its own logic, must destroy itself.
 Spock compliments him afterward.
 When a Vulcan compliments you on your logic, you done good.